 Our previous post explained how to scan photos with iPhone or iPad and Pic Scanner Gold app.
 But how about film negatives and Kodachrome slides?
-Well, Pic Scanner Gold is not a negative scanner app, but if you have film negatives of old photographs, here is a neat trick to view them as positives, using just your iPhone and iPad!
+If you have film negatives of old photographs, here is a neat trick to view them as positives, using just your iPhone and iPad!
 No app needed.

 Have a box or envelope of negative film strips lying at home?
 Curious what they contain?
 Maybe you’d like to select and print photos from them?

 Normally, you would hold the film against a window or a light source, then try to figure out what’s in there.
 Here is a much better way to do it, and it’s really easy!
 You’ll need:

 You need a light source to uniformly illuminate the negatives from behind.
 “Uniformly” is important, so unless you are into photography gear and have a proper light box, you must rig up something simpler.
 An iPad will do the job splendidly.
 If you don’t have an iPad, you could use your computer screen (or, push come to shove, TV screen).